yjinabc/list2materialTable/README.md

 # Ng11Demo

+http://85.214.96.202/antDesignDemo This demo use angular UI framework ng-zorro-antd see more from https://ng.ant.design/docs/introduce/en

 https://yjinabc.github.io/ng11Demo
 This demo is based on https://angular.io/tutorial, used to demonstrate how to switch between hero list and material hero table.